nus-cs2103-AY1617S1/addressbook-level4/docs/DeveloperGuide.md

 <img src="images\SDforDeletePerson.png" width="800">

->Note how the `Model` simply raises a `AddressBookChangedEvent` when the to-do list data are changed, instead of asking the `Storage` to save the updates to the hard disk.
+>Note how the `Model` simply raises a `TaskManager ChangedEvent` when the to-do list data are changed, instead of asking the `Storage` to save the updates to the hard disk.

 The diagram below shows how the `EventsCenter` reacts to that event, which eventually results in the updates